 Wait, what?
 I don’t think I’ve heard this one.

 You know the lady whose painted silver plate is hanging in the exhibition?
-[Ed. note: Visitors to the exhibition will see a silver tray hand-painted with a landscape scene.]
+[Ed. note: Visitors to the exhibition saw a silver tray hand-painted with a landscape scene.]
 Well, that was Dorian Corey’s—she was one of the pioneer mothers of the house and ball community.
 She was a pageant girl herself and a brilliant artist, as you can see from the plate.
 She died in 1993, and when she passed away, everybody went to her apartment to take all of her one-of-a-kind pieces—she was also a brilliant seamstress.
 Some of the girls stumbled on a mummified body in one of the suitcases in her apartment, and to this day, it’s still a mystery, because nobody knows how that body got in there.
 New York magazine wrote an article on it.

 Wow!
 I totally derailed you, but I needed to hear that backstory.
 Getting back to the exhibition: Do you think this has inspired you to do more archiving?

 I would love to be one of those folks that really invest some time in this.
 I know that, through the years, as I was growing up in ballroom, a lot of us would have this conversation, yet weren’t taking the pieces, so that at least in the future, we would have them.
 I know Derek [Ebony, who also advised on the exhibition and appears in one of the featured videos] is one: He’s been collecting flyers and memorabilia here and there.
 I’m slowly starting to think in that way.
 And now when I do people’s outfits and garments, after they compete, I can say, “Hey, do you mind if I take this piece?
 Will you donate it?”
 I’m trying to help create an archive of ballroom history.
 Because we’re really creative!